kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 duct damper operation for shared-furnace environments.

 WANTED:  ASSISTANCE CONDENSING THE SIZE OF THIS SKETCH BY USE OF ASM CODE.
 ANY TAKERS?
 POST AN ISSUE, PLEASE.

+# Summary:
+ FUTURE: Improvement to Analog calibration possible

+Less flash-endowed boards cannot hold thermostat "auto" mode code, so those boards are identified during compilation by using definitions and will only compile with "heat", "cool", and "off" mode options.

+Expect tweaking on the Analog calibration algorithm as I experiment with different boards and thermistor modules.

+TTGO/WeMos XI may have Analog pin pullup leakage.
+I may investigate into a solution.

+Overall, I now present a finished product.